ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 --- back

-# Requirements on Application Profiles {#req}
+# Requirements for Application Profiles {#req}

-This section lists the requirements on application profiles of this specification, for the convenience of application profile designers.
+This section lists the requirements for application profiles of this specification, for the convenience of application profile designers.

 ## Mandatory-to-Address Requirements